GTFO-Modding/GTDO/reference/nested-types/backup/terminalzoneselectiondata.md

 ### SeedType - [eSeedType](../enum-types.md#eseedtype) (enum)

-Which seed to use when picking.&#x20;
+Which seed to use when picking.

 Session should randomize between level attempts, Build should produce the same result always.
 Static is same as Build except the seed is set separately.